Mr-Precise/linux-kernel-with-amdgpu-bin/README.md

 ### Warnings:
 This is an **very** experimental kernel, use at your own **risk**.
 If something goes wrong, delete/downgrade them.
 Don't forget to remove old kernels, but keep at least 2 latest working ones just in case.
+_Due to the configuration features of this kernel, the boot screen (log) may not be displayed.
+This does not affect functionality._

 ### How to install:
 1. Create a folder in a place convenient for you (for example: `~/kernel`)
-2. Download latest .deb only packages from [release](https://github.com/Mr-Precise/linux-kernel-with-amdgpu-bin/releases): linux-libc-dev, linux-headers and linux-image
+2. Download .deb only packages from [latest release](https://github.com/Mr-Precise/linux-kernel-with-amdgpu-bin/releases): linux-libc-dev, linux-headers and linux-image
 3. Also recommended to install non-free linux-firmware containing firmwares for amd video cards, etc...
 4. Run `sudo dpkg -i *.deb` in this directory.
 5. Reboot.
 Ok.